Limited availability. Q4 slots filling now ·

 • Performance optimization

-Deliverable: All core flows working, no major bugs, staging environment stable.
+Deliverable: all core flows working, no major bugs, staging environment stable.

-Week 9–10: Launch Prep
+Week 9-10: launch prep

 • Deploy to production

-• Write basic documentation
+• Basic documentation

-Deliverable: Live product, monitored, ready for users.
+Deliverable: live product, monitored, ready for users.

 • Soft launch (invite beta users)

-• Monitor for bugs, user feedback
+• Monitor for bugs and feedback

 • Hot fixes as needed